What is an agreement?

 How does a court determine whether a document is an agreement or a deed?

 This is often decided by considering parties’ true intentions.
-If the person executing a deed intends that the document will be immediately binding on themselves, it’s likely to be considered a deed rather than an agreement.
+If the person executing a deed intends that the document will be immediately binding on themselves, it’s likely to be considered a deed.

 Under contract law, agreements and deeds have different limitation periods.
 A limitation period is a set amount of time within which you can initiate legal proceedings if a dispute arises.

-For a breach of contract, the limitation period is usually 6 years after the breach.
-Given the unique nature of deeds, a limitation period of 12 years is common.
+For a breach of contract, the limitation period is usually 6 years.
+A common limitation period for a deed is 12 years.

 Take Aways